Hello world! Please change me in Site Preferences -> This Category/Section -> Lower Description Bar

 Are you tired of the phone calls?
 Worried about garnishment?
 Is your credit score falling?
 Are you laying awake at night?

-Your fresh start in bankruptcy fixes all that–and more!
-The purpose of bankruptcy is to help you and my bankruptcy law firm Woodbridge is here to do just that.
-(We’re also in Annandale, Stafford and Sterling VA.)
+Your bankruptcy fresh start fixes all that–and more!
+The purpose of bankruptcy is to help you.
+(And I’m here to help in in Annandale, Stafford and Sterling-Herndon and Woodbridge VA.)

 The legal shorthand for the goal of bankruptcy is a “fresh start.”
 That term comes from a famous bankruptcy case in 1934, Local Loan v.
 Hunt.